 - You are trying to present a ‘narrative’: something that tells the story of what we know, what we don’t, why it’s important to address using

 research, what your project aims to do about this, and how

 - Your proposal will be assessed on its quality but also its fit with the University (and your intended Faculty) research themes, so ensure this is made clear

 - Additionally, it will be assessed on our ability to offer appropriate supervision.
-Scope out research active staff within the area you wish to study.
-What are their expertise?
+Scope out research-active staff within the area you wish to study.
+What is their expertise?
 Where are there overlaps or complementary areas of interest?
 Would your project be interdisciplinary, bringing together staff from different research specialisms?

 - Your ideas may not yet be expertly detailed – you haven’t carried out the research yet – but they do need to be focused, interesting, realistic, and novel